assi-xeye/cufft_benchmark/README.md

 # Next step
 - Will be tested on latest GPU for reference
-- Nvidia recently released mathdx which includes cuFFTdx, which is a C++ interface to creake FFT kernels directly.
+- Nvidia recently released mathdx which includes cuFFTdx, which is a C++ interface to create FFT kernels directly in C++ style, also enables calling from inside a kernel.
 This shows [improvement](https://docs.nvidia.com/cuda/cufftdx/examples.html) mostly for small FFT size.
 Can be considered in the future
 - TODO: Test on latest GPU
 - TODO: Discuss using Powers of 2 to avoid padding.